Pablo Reyes Player Props: Red Sox vs. Twins

 - Reyes is hitting .308 with four doubles and four walks.

-- He has not hit a home run in his 21 games this year.
+- In 21 games played this season, he has not hit a long ball.

-- Reyes has driven in a run in five games this season (23.8%), including two games with multiple runs batted in.
+- In five games this year (23.8%), Reyes has picked up an RBI, including two games with multiple runs batted in.

-- In six games this season (28.6%), he has scored, including multiple runs twice.
+- In six games this year (28.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.